 Many conventional diabetes diets rely on meat or grains as the major calorie source.
 However, these strategies have serious drawbacks.
 High-nutrient, low glycemic load (GL) foods are the optimal foods for diabetics, and these foods also help to prevent diabetes in the first place:

-- Leafy green vegetables: Leafy greens have the greatest nutrient to calorie ratio of all foods.
-A recent meta-analysis found that greater leafy green vegetable intake was associated with a 14% decrease in risk of type 2 diabetes.2 One study reported that each daily serving of leafy greens produces a 9% decrease in risk.3
+- Green vegetables: Nutrient-dense green vegetables—leafy greens, cruciferous vegetables, and other green vegetables—are the most important foods to focus on for diabetes prevention and reversal.
+Higher green vegetable consumption is associated with lower risk of developing type 2 diabetes, and among diabetics, higher green vegetable intake is associated with lower HbA1c levels.2,3 A recent meta-analysis found that greater leafy green intake was associated with a 14% decrease in risk of type 2 diabetes.4 One study reported that each daily serving of leafy greens produces a 9% decrease in risk.5

 - Non-starchy vegetables: Non-green, non-starchy vegetables like mushrooms, onions, garlic, eggplant, peppers, etc. are essential components of a diabetes prevention (or diabetes reversal) diet.
 These foods have almost nonexistent effects on blood glucose, and are packed with fiber and phytochemicals.

-- Nuts and seeds: Nuts are low in GL, promote weight loss, and have anti-inflammatory effects that may prevent the development of insulin resistance.7,8 The Nurses’ Health Study found a 27% reduced risk of diabetes in nurses who ate five or more servings of nuts per week.
-Among nurses who already had diabetes, this same quantity reduced the risk of heart disease by 47%.9-11
+- Nuts and seeds: Nuts are low in GL, promote weight loss, and have anti-inflammatory effects that may prevent the development of insulin resistance.9,10 The Nurses’ Health Study found a 27% reduced risk of diabetes in nurses who ate five or more servings of nuts per week.
+Among nurses who already had diabetes, this same quantity reduced the risk of heart disease by 47%.11-13

 This approach works.
-In a recent study on type 2 diabetics following this diet, we found that 62% of the participants reached normal (non-diabetic) HbA1C levels within seven months, and the average number of medications required dropped from four to one.12 A diet of vegetables, nuts, seeds, beans, and fresh fruit can prevent and even reverse diabetes while promoting long-term health.
+In a recent study on type 2 diabetics following this diet, we found that 90 percent of participants were able to come off all diabetic medications, and the mean HbA1c after one year was 5.8%, which is in the non-diabetic (normal) range.14 A diet of vegetables, nuts, seeds, beans, and fresh fruit can prevent and even reverse diabetes while promoting long-term health.

-Learn more about using these foods to fight diabetes in my book, The End of Diabetes.
+Learn more about using these foods to fight diabetes in my book The End of Diabetes.
 In this book, I outline my plan for preventing and reversing type 2 diabetes using superior nutrition, not drugs.
-No one has to have type 2 diabetes, and most of them can get rid of it.
-Those with type 1 diabetes can enhance their life expectancy, avoid the tragic complications of diabetes and have a better quality of life.
+No one has to have type 2 diabetes, and those with type 1 diabetes can improve their life expectancy, health and quality of life with this plan.

-2. Carter P, Gray LJ, Troughton J, et al. Fruit and vegetable intake and incidence of type 2 diabetes mellitus: systematic review and meta-analysis.
+4. Carter P, Gray LJ, Troughton J, et al: Fruit and vegetable intake and incidence of type 2 diabetes mellitus: systematic review and meta-analysis.
 BMJ 2010;341:c4229.

-5. Villegas R, Gao YT, Yang G, et al. Legume and soy food intake and the incidence of type 2 diabetes in the Shanghai Women's Health Study.
+7. Villegas R, Gao YT, Yang G, et al: Legume and soy food intake and the incidence of type 2 diabetes in the Shanghai Women's Health Study.
 Am J Clin Nutr 2008;87:162-167.

-8. Martinez-Gonzalez MA, Bes-Rastrollo M. Nut consumption, weight gain and obesity: Epidemiological evidence.
+10. Martinez-Gonzalez MA, Bes-Rastrollo M: Nut consumption, weight gain and obesity: Epidemiological evidence.
 Nutrition, metabolism, and cardiovascular diseases : NMCD 2011;21 Suppl 1:S40-45.

-12. Dunaief DM, Fuhrman J, Dunaief JL, et al. Glycemic and cardiovascular parameters improved in type 2 diabetes with the high nutrient density (HND) diet.
+14. Dunaief DM, Fuhrman J, Dunaief JL, et al: Glycemic and cardiovascular parameters improved in type 2 diabetes with the high nutrient density (HND) diet.
 Open Journal of Preventive Medicine 2012;2.